-The Beyerdynamic Soul Byrds (no, that’s not a slip of the keyboard) are a talented pair of sub-£100 in-ear headphones.
+The Beyerdynamic Soul Byrds (no, that’s not a slip of the keyboard) is a talented pair of in-ear headphones.
 If you want an affordable upgrade for a pair of ageing Apple EarPods, these headphones deserve to be on your hitlist.
 They’re so good, we’ll even forgive the spelling.

 From a sound quality perspective, they are a great example of the best budget headphones on offer at this price – such an easy listen, but interesting and captivating too.
 It’s a brilliant feat for a pair of in-ears at this price.
 They might be a little pricier than some rivals, but they have that extra something that makes them worth it.

 Read the full review: Beyerdynamic Soul Byrd

 With the Melomania 1, Cambridge Audio has made good on its promise to save us from bad sound experiences.
 These budget-conscious in-ears offer a cohesive, expansive and rhythmically driven sound, but also an intuitive, playful soundstage that few wireless earbuds can achieve at the price.

 With nine hours battery life from the buds themselves, plus four additional charges from the case, that means an impressive 45 hours of continuous use from this little set-up, too.
 That's up there with best of them - they even outdo some wireless on-ear pairs.
 So if you find yourself away from a charging point for long stretches of time - while camping, say - they will last you.

 Admittedly they're not the most stylish.
 And some may find the fit a bit fiddly (they split opinion in the office - some got on fine, others struggled).
 But for true wireless on a budget, they really are hard to beat.

 Read the full review: Cambridge Audio Melomania 1